 There are many, but here is a couple for you to be mindful of:

 Carrying these roles gets heavy and creates an imbalance within ourselves and our relationships.
-When we have the right relationship with ourselves and others, we create inner peace and contentment.
+We create inner peace and contentment when we have the right relationship with ourselves and others.

 Coming into this right relationship will likely mean we must go through the discomfort of change to arrive at a more peaceful place.
 The inability to sit in discomfort is, ironically, what prevents many people from becoming more peaceful.